Mortgage Loans 101

 Just like you have health insurance to cover you when you are sick, lenders will require you to buy home insurance.
 This insurance typically covers natural disasters, fire, theft, etc.

-What Makes Up Your FICO Score?
+What Makes Up My FICO Score?

 Understanding credit can be super challenging, so don’t worry if it’s a bit confusing.
 The best way to traverse the world of credit is to educate yourself.
 Credit can be built and repaired, but the key is to do it in a way that benefits your score.